apache/arrow-adbc/CONTRIBUTING.md

 Some dependencies are required to build and test the various ADBC packages.

-For C/C++, you will most likely want a [Conda][conda] installation, with [Mambaforge][mambaforge] being the most convenient distribution.
+For C/C++, you will most likely want a [Conda][conda] installation, with [Miniforge][miniforge] being the most convenient distribution.
-If you have Mambaforge installed, you can set up a development environment as follows:
+If you have Miniforge installed, you can set up a development environment as follows:

 ```shell